The Fifth Element: Effects

-Three different teams handled the three different types of special effects used in the film.
-Nick Allder directed mechanical and pyrotechnical effects, Nick Dudman was placed in charge of 'creature' effects, and Mark Stetson headed the visual effects team.
-Visual effects company Digital Domain was hired, and Karen Goulekas was given the role of digital effects supervisor.
-Alias, Autodesk Softimage, Arete, Side Effect's Prisms, RenderMan, and in-house software, were used by Digital Domain to create effects.
+Three different teams handled the three different types of special effects used.
+Nick Allder directed mechanical and pyrotechnical effects, Nick Dudman was placed in charge of 'creature' effects, and Mark Stetson headed the visual-effects team.
+Visual effects company Digital Domain was hired, and Karen Goulekas was given the role of digital-effects supervisor.
+Alias, Autodesk Softimage, Arete, Side Effect's Prisms, RenderMan, and in-house software were used by Digital Domain to create effects.
 Some individual shots used a combination of live action, scale models, computer-generated imagery, and particle systems.
-The lanes of traffic in the scenes in New York City were created with particle systems:
+The lanes of traffic in the New York City scenes were created with particle systems:

 Among the scale models used for filming were the buildings representing New York City.
 Dozens of apartment blocks and 25 skyscrapers, some 20 ft high, were constructed in 1/24 scale.
-It took a team of eighty workers five months to build all the models.
+It took a team of 80 workers five months to build all the models.
 The windows of the buildings were cited by the team as one of the most time-consuming tasks, along with details behind the windows, such as furniture, blinds, lightboxes, and tiny pieces of flat artwork.
 Virtual sets built within digital environments were created to enhance the use of miniatures.
-Motion control cameras moved throughout the scale sets, and the data they collected was exported to track and generate the CG animation and particle systems.
+Motion-control cameras moved throughout the scale sets, and the data they collected were exported to track and generate the computer animation and particle systems.
 Other techniques used included digital matte paintings for backgrounds and the NURBS mathematical model for certain animations, including the sequence in which Leeloo's body is reconstructed.